francescocastelli/aa-project/README.md

 #### Implementation

+Instead of calculate the labels for each vertices we do the opposite, so for each label value we keep a set of all vertices which habe that label.
+These sets are kept in a queue ordered leicographically by label (highest to lowest).
+When a new node v is numbered, we take all the nodes w that are ajacent to w and move them from their current set to a new one that is created and placed just in front the old one.
+This method mantains the lexicographical order.
 #### Asymptotic analysis

 **Time complexity**: O( n + e ), where n is the number of nodes and e is the number of edges of G.\